aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 In order to follow the instructions in this repository you will need to setup:
 - AWS account with [AWS Identity and Access Management (IAM) role](https://aws.amazon.com/iam/) with correct set of permissions
 - Your development environment with the right permissions to access AWS account.
-Alternative, Amazon SageMaker Studio domain in your AWS account)
+Alternatively, use Amazon SageMaker Studio in your AWS account)

 For more details please refer to [TODO: add blog post link to the right chapter].